adefrutoscasado/javascript-cheatsheet/README.md

     return `${value} is at position ${position}`
 })
 // [
-//     'Pais Vasco is at position 0',
+//     'País Vasco is at position 0',
-//     'Islas Cies is at position 1',
+//     'Islas Cíes is at position 1',
 //     'Cantabria is at position 2',
 //     'Islas Canarias is at position 3'
 // ]